 After just one sip of this new, ultra-premium tequila, you’ll understand why it’s best to keep your friends close but your enemies closer.

 During his first term of the business school at the “Rady School of Management at UC San Diego in 2012, British entrepreneur Robin Clough found himself sitting at a roadside café in Mexico.
-He was on a trip to visit the family of his Mexican friend and classmate, and during this pit stop, the café’s owner offered Clough a taste of his own personal tequila.
+He was on a trip to visit his Mexican friend and classmate’s family, and during this pit stop, the café’s owner offered Clough a taste of his own personal tequila.
 “I was apprehensive,” Clough recalls.
-“I had this preconception of tequila being this thing that comes out at 2 o’clock in the morning or something that you do with lime and salt as a ritual punishment with your friends.”
+“I had this preconception of tequila being this thing that comes out at 2 a.m. or something that you do with lime and salt as a ritual punishment with your friends.”

 Clough may have been apprehensive, but the café’s owner was persistent and persuasive.
 “I tried some,” Clough says, “and the thing that I tasted that day just completely blew my mind.
-I was pretty well-versed in spirits in general, but with tequila, I had never tried something that special or that unique.
+I was pretty well-versed in spirits in general, but I had never tried something special or that unique with tequila.
 What I tried that day was subtle and complex and something that you wanted to sip over a meal.”

 Once Clough learned that the revelatory spirit that he had just tried was only an average tequila by Mexican standards, he not only understood what a quality sipping tequila could be but also committed himself to produce one that would revolutionize Britain’s drinking culture and later enhance high-end tequila markets around the world.